civican/legisinfo/42-1/bills/C-14/bill_text.md

 ### Section 241.3

-A medical practitioner or nurse practitioner who, in providing medical assistance in dying, knowingly fails to comply with all of the requirements set out in paragraphs 241.2(3)(b) to (h) and subsection 241.2(8) is guilty of an offence and is liable
+A medical practitioner or nurse practitioner who, in providing medical assistance in dying, knowingly fails to comply with all of the requirements set out in paragraphs 241.2(3)(b) to (i) and subsection 241.2(8) is guilty of an offence and is liable

 on conviction on indictment, to a term of imprisonment of not more than five years; or